 In Lewis Operating Corp. v.
 Superior Court (2011) 200 Cal.
 App.
 4th 940 the plaintiff tenant was injured while using a treadmill at an exercise facility operated by the landlord.
 The lease agreement contained an exculpatory clause whereby the tenant agreed to assume all risk of harm resulting from, and to waive claims against the landlords relating to, his use of the exercise facility.
 The court held that case law prohibiting exculpatory clauses affecting the public interest did not invalidate the exculpatory provision of the lease agreement because recreational activities, such as the tenant's use of the exercise facility, were not essential services or necessities affecting the public interest.

 As with releases in other contexts, to be enforced the release must be conspicuous, clear and unambiguous.
 If inserted as an exculpatory clause into a residential or commercial lease, the landlord would be wise to require a separate initial for the release in order to satisfy the conspicuous requirement.
-With respect to residential leases, the landlord should make it clear that the release applies on to specific non-essential portions of the leased premises such as on site gyms.
+With respect to residential leases, the landlord should make it clear that the release applies only to specific non-essential portions of the leased premises such as on site gyms.

 Exculpatory provisions in other commercial contracts are becoming increasingly popular, along with limitation of liability provisions.
 Absent public policy implications, there is no reason that such provisions should not be enforced.
 In fact, since the bargaining power of parties to commercial transactions are typically more equal than in consumer transactions, the argument for enforcement is even stronger.
 Therefore exculpatory provisions should be included any time they can be negotiated.